-The Uniform Accounting Procedures prescribed for Michigan County Road Commissions provide for recording depreciation in the General Fund as a charge to various expense accounts and a credit to the depreciation contra expense account.
-Accordingly, the annual depreciation expense does not affect the available operating fund balance of the General Fund.
+The Uniform Accounting Procedures prescribed for Michigan County Road Commissions provide for recording depreciation in the general fund as a charge to various expense accounts and a credit to the depreciation contra expense account.
+Accordingly, the annual depreciation expense does not affect the available operating fund balance of the general fund.

-Depreciation is recorded over the estimated useful lives of the related assets (ranging from four to 50 years), which are standard useful lives for road commissions, using the sum-of-years digits method for road equipment and straight-line method for all other capital assets and infrastructure as follows:
+Depreciation is recorded over the estimated useful lives (ranging from four to fifty years) of the assets, using the sum-of-the-years digits method for road equipment and straight-line method for all other capital assets and infrastructure as follows:

+ž.
 Years

 Land improvements and buildings 10-50

 Road equipment 5-8

 Shop equipment 5-10

 Office equipment 4-10

 Engineering equipment 4-10

 Yard and storage 30-50

 Infrastructure - roads 8-20